Starignus/RPIGPIO/Extramaterial/GPIO_MotorHAT.md

 $ sudo python setup.py install
 ```

-* Before going further to the next step, we need to configuring the I2C if has not been done yet.
+* Before going further to the next step, we need to configuring the I2C if it has not been done yet.
 Run:

 ``` bash
 sudo raspi-config
 ```

- and follow the prompts to install I2C support for the ARM core and linux kernel:
+ and follow the prompts to install I2C support for the ARM core and Linux kernel:

  <p align="center">
  <img src="I2C_1.png" alt="I2C_1" width="450">